attacker-codeninja/Web-Application-Attacks/Cross-Site-Scripting/xss/README.md

 Specifically, the vulnerable line is:

 resultsDiv.innerHTML = "<p>Showing results for: " + query + "</p>";

-In this line, the query variable is concatenated directly into the HTML string without any sanitization or encoding.
-This means that if the user input contains HTML or JavaScript code, it will be rendered and executed as-is, allowing potential malicious code to be injected and executed within the page.

-To prevent XSS attacks, it's important to properly sanitize and encode user input before inserting it into the HTML.
-One way to do this is by using appropriate escaping functions or libraries provided by the framework you're using.
-In the case of Flask, you can use the |safe filter in Jinja2 templates to mark a variable as safe and prevent auto-escaping.
 ````
 ## Updated code
 ````